petarTrifunovic98/python-CBIR-system/images/README.txt

-This folder serves as an image database.
-Add your images here.
+This is the folder which represents the image database.